Marcel Proust: Biography

 In spite of his poor health, Proust served a year (1889–90) in the French army, stationed at Coligny Barracks in Orléans, an experience that provided a lengthy episode in The Guermantes' Way, part three of his novel.
 As a young man, Proust was a dilettante and a social climber whose aspirations as a writer were hampered by his lack of self-discipline.
 His reputation from this period, as a snob and an amateur, contributed to his later troubles with getting Swann's Way, the first part of his large-scale novel, published in 1913.
 At this time, he attended the salons of Mme Straus, widow of Georges Bizet and mother of Proust's childhood friend Jacques Bizet, of Madeleine Lemaire and of Mme Arman de Caillavet, one of the models for Madame Verdurin, and mother of his friend Gaston Arman de Caillavet, with whose fiancée (Jeanne Pouquet) he was in love.
 It is through Mme Arman de Caillavet, he made the acquaintance of Anatole France, her lover.

 Proust had a close relationship with his mother.
 To appease his father, who insisted that he pursue a career, Proust obtained a volunteer position at Bibliothèque Mazarine in the summer of 1896.
 After exerting considerable effort, he obtained a sick leave that extended for several years until he was considered to have resigned.
 He never worked at his job, and he did not move from his parents' apartment until after both were dead.

 His life and family circle changed markedly between 1900 and 1905.
 In February 1903, Proust's brother, Robert Proust, married and left the family home.
 His father died in November of the same year.
 Finally, and most crushingly, Proust's beloved mother died in September 1905.
 She left him a considerable inheritance.
 His health throughout this period continued to deteriorate.

 Proust spent the last three years of his life mostly confined to his bedroom of his apartment 44 rue Hamelin (in Chaillot), sleeping during the day and working at night to complete his novel.
 He died of pneumonia and a pulmonary abscess in 1922.
+Man Ray photographed Proust on his deathbed.
 He was buried in the Père Lachaise Cemetery in Paris.